 There is, however, a pleasing change in this town now with regard to these institutions that presented so prominent a feature; they are superseded by eight churches which present a very great contrast.
 This change, no doubt, has been brought about by that imperceptible agent, moral suasion, this accomplishing that which legislative coercion would have been incapable of performing.
 It is a pity we cannot present the pleasing feature of the demolition of the whisky traffic of the present day.

 “Attentive”, here, is probably a polite Victorian way of saying overfamiliar.
 But it does make a point.
 One year later, in 1878, the Illustrated Historical Atlas of the Counties of Northumberland and Durham referred in these terms to Port Hope whisky:

 There were formerly five or six large distilleries in operation here and the whiskey of Port Hope had a high reputation from one end of the country to the other.

-So by then its era had passed but in 1850 there is still frank acknowledgement of the fame and economic importance of whisky in Port Hope, as testified in the American Agriculturalist.
-In 1847, a similar testimonial was recorded in the Western Literary Messenger.
+By then its era had passed but in 1850 there is still frank acknowledgement of the fame and economic importance of whisky in Port Hope, as testified in the American Agriculturalist.
+In 1847, a similar testimonial is recorded in the Western Literary Messenger.
 It even called Port Hope whisky the Glenlivet of Canada (see p.
 338, bottom right).

-Port Hope was one of many Ontario localities that distilled spirits but as contemporary sources show, its whisky had cachet and was regularly exported to near and more distant markets – including Kingston.
+Port Hope was one of many Ontario localities that distilled spirits but as contemporary sources show, its whisky had cachet.
+It was regularly exported to near and more distant markets – including Kingston.

 The 1877 letter’s reference to a rectified “article” referred to a high-proof distillate of neutral character made to blend with brandy, rum or gin, perhaps with flavourings, to produce a blended version of these spirits.
 This was a typical 19th century technique and indeed still applies in its essence for most Canadian whisky made today.